Kalama has river views and hillside homes

 Beachfront parks provide boating areas and totem pole trails

 The Port of Kalama Marine Park features a sandy beach on the Columbia River for swimming and sunbathing.
-It also has a 2-mile trail with the tallest one-piece totem pole in Washington, standing at 140 feet.
+It also has a 2-mile trail with the tallest one-piece totem pole in Washington, standing 140 feet.
 The beach extends down the coast to Louis Rasmussen Beach Park, which has tennis and beach volleyball courts.
 "Our new waterfront park has swimming on the beach and a boat launch, which is huge for locals," Cathcart says.
-Another recreation area is Kress Lake, which is stocked with trout and has boat access.
+Kress Lake, another recreation area, is stocked with trout and has boat access.
 Kayaking, rafting and windsurfing are popular activities on the Kalama and Columbia rivers.

-This area can occasionally experience poor air quality due to nearby wildfires, and the Washington State Department of Health provides information to residents during high-risk periods.
-The Cascadia Subduction Zone is a fault that can cause tectonic plate events, such as volcanic activity from Mount St. Helens.
-While Kalama is outside the blast zone for eruptions, volcanic events can cause sediment buildup, mudflows and landslides in the surrounding rivers.
-Although, these conditions are monitored closely by Cowlitz County.
+The area can occasionally experience poor air quality due to nearby wildfires, and the Washington State Department of Health provides information to residents during high-risk periods.
+The Cascadia Subduction Zone can be home to tectonic plate events, such as volcanic activity from Mount St. Helens.
+While Kalama is outside the blast zone for eruptions, volcanic events can cause sediment buildup, mudflows and landslides.
+The conditions are monitored closely by Cowlitz County.

 Grab a drink by the water or walk to the Lucky Dragon